High Tea at Alice’s Tea Cup

 High Tea at Alice’s Tea Cup: Fun Experience

 Enjoying high tea at Alice’s Tea Cup isn’t cheap but it is a fun experience, nevertheless.
 You can also have breakfast, brunch or lunch there.
 If you want to reserve for high tea, be sure to do so at least a couple of days in advance.
 The locations are very popular, which means that you probably can’t just drop by on any given day.
-You’ll find Alice’s Tea Cup at 102 West 73rd Street (Chapter 1, Upper West Side), 156 East 64th Street (Chapter 2, Upper East Side) and 220 East 81st Street (Chapter 3, Upper East Side).
+You’ll find Alice’s Tea Cup at 102 West 73rd Street (Chapter I, Upper West Side), 156 East 64th Street (Chapter II, Upper East Side) and 43 Hicks Street (To Go, Brooklyn).